kennyb-222/NoMADLoAD_AppleStagedUpdates/README.md

 - Disables NoMAD Login only during staged macOS updates and upgrades requiring reboot
 - Allows macOS to complete the "last mile" user-level updates
 - Allows autologin of the user logged in before the update
-- Restores authorizationdb at the next restart folowing the update (restores NoMADLogin functionality)
+- Restores authorizationdb settings after the OS update is compelte (restores NoMADLogin functionality)

 ### How to install